Maui green sea turtle swimming in the ocean

 Snorkel Vests and Water Shoes

 Snorkel Vests: Your safety should always come first.
-A properly fitted life vest can give you the buoyancy necessary to maintain a comfortable position in the water, allowing you to focus on the stunning aquatic life without fatigue.
+A properly fitted life vest can provide the buoyancy you need to maintain a comfortable position in the water, allowing you to focus on the stunning aquatic life without fatigue.
 Wearing a vest is a good idea if you’re not a confident swimmer or snorkeling in areas with strong currents.

 Water Shoes: Sharp coral, slippery rocks, and unexpected underwater hazards make water shoes a smart addition to your snorkeling gear.
 They protect your feet from the water during entry and exit and enhance your grip on wet surfaces.